Hit-and-Run Crashes in the Carolinas

 - Call your insurance provider.
 If the other driver cannot be located, or if they are and have no insurance, your own insurance policy should end up covering the damage.
 How this is handled depends on your policy.
 No matter what happens, remember that your insurance company makes money by paying out as little as possible.
 Having an attorney means you can refer the insurer to your lawyer to avoid dealing directly with them.

 Does My Insurance Have to Pay for a Hit-and-Run Crash?

-It might.
+Even if the other driver is located, you may still have to lean on uninsured or underinsured motorist policies.
 If the other driver cannot be found, the only avenue left is your own policy.
 That’s why you have one, after all.
 In this case, the damage to your vehicle may be covered by your policy.

 If you are injured, you’ll again be turning to your policy.
 You have medical coverage – it is required in the Carolinas, though the amounts may vary based on your location.